Labelbox/labelspark/README.md

   "optional_metadata_field_2" : "number"
   }
 ```
+*Note: This library will set reserved field "lb_integration_source" in Labelbox metadata to "Databricks" automatically.
+This allows for enhanced search capabilities in Labelbox Catalog, and more transparent data lineage.*

 Visit [this page](https://docs.labelbox.com/docs/datarow-metadata) for more information about metadata in Labelbox.

 2. Pull your raw annotations back into Databricks.